Lee Latchford-Evans

 Lee Latchford-Evans (born 28 January 1975) is an English singer, dancer, stage actor and one of the five singers of the British pop group Steps.

 Early life

-From Ellesmere Port, Evans was born as Lee Latchford Evans, with his middle name Latchford taken from footballer Bob Latchford of Everton F.C., as his father was a lifelong fan of the club.
+Born in Chester and grew up in Ellesmere Port, Evans was born as Lee Latchford Evans, with his middle name Latchford taken from footballer Bob Latchford of Everton F.C., as his father was a lifelong fan of the club.
 He began using his middle name professionally to differentiate himself from well-known comedian Lee Evans.
 For a time he was known as Lee Latchford before adding a hyphen between his middle name and surname.

 Before going into music, Evans was an aspiring footballer and had trials with several football clubs.
 He starred in a school production of Grease as a pupil at Sutton High School and went on to the Cheshire School of Dance and Drama, now part of West Cheshire College.